Why Contract Certification Matters to Sales

 It’s a familiar story.
 Sales teams want to move fast, but contracts often slow them down.
-Buyers hesitate when they don’t trust the terms, and legal teams on both sides spend weeks dissecting every clause.
+Buyers hesitate when they don’t trust the terms, and legal teams on both sides spend weeks negotiating.
 That’s where contract certification changes the game.
 By proving upfront that a contract is fair and market-ready, certification eliminates unnecessary objections, speeds up deal cycles, and helps sales teams close more deals with less friction.

 The Silent Deal Killer: Contract Friction